teepluss/laravel-theme/README.md

 First time you have to create theme "default" structure using artisan command:

 ~~~
-php artisan theme:generate default --type=blade
+php artisan theme:create default --type=blade
 ~~~

-> type can be html, blade and twig.
+> type can be php, blade and twig.

 ### Basic Usage